 Many also offer free emergency contraception including the morning after pill.

-If your local pharmacy closes over the Bank Holiday weekend, it’s important to make sure you’re covered by ordering and collecting prescriptions while services are still open.
+If your local GP or pharmacy closes over the Easter holidays, it’s important to make sure you’re covered by ordering and collecting prescriptions while services are still open.

 Bear in mind that a repeat prescription request will take your GP practice a few days to process, so act early to make sure it’s available for collection well in advance.

-You can view the August Bank Holiday opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.
+There will still be many pharmacies open over the bank holiday weekend.
+You can view the Easter opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.